Matthew-Nale/destinyBots/README.md

 ### */speak_calus*

   This allows the Calus bot to speak a provided text prompt, and send a .mp3 to the text channel that plays the spoken line.
 Additional parameters are available for increasing/decreasing the stability and clarity of the message.
-Do note, that ElevenLabs will always charge characters for this command, even when attempting to mess around with the additional parameters
+Do note, that ElevenLabs will always charge characters for this command, even when attempting to mess around with the additional parameters.

-### */vc_speak_rhulk*
+### */vc_speak_calus*

-  This allows the Calus bot to join the voice channel you are currently connected to, and play the .mp3 file in realtime.
-The same parameters for /speak_calus apply here as well, and the spoken line will also be sent to the voice channel in case you wish to save he voice.
-Currently, you MUST be in a voice channel, with the future possibility for an additional parameter to specify the exact VC to speak in
+  This allows the Calus bot to join a voice channel, play a .mp3 similar to the /speak_calus command, then diconnect and send the same .mp3 to the text chat for future use.
+By default, this command assumes that the user is in a voice chat, and will join the same one as the user.
+If not, an optional "vc" parameter is available, which allows you to specify a voice channel for the bot to join and perform it's operations.

 ### */credits_calus*